Leaving Duke (Voluntary and Involuntary) Policy

 Voluntary Resignation or Retirement

-To allow for time to plan for a staff member’s departure and replacement and for the staff member to leave Duke in good standing, he or she must give written notice of resignation based on the requirements below.
+To allow for time to plan for an employee’s departure and replacement and for the employee to leave Duke in good standing, the employee must give written notice of resignation based on the requirements below and applicable state law.
 The supervisor can waive the notice period.
-Staff who do not provide sufficient notice will be designated not recommended for rehire.
+Employees who do not provide sufficient notice will be designated not recommended for rehire.

 ActionHealth SystemUniversity